scalacenter/bloop/website/content/docs/commands-reference.md

 ### `bloop bsp`

 This command is used to start the <abbr title="Build Server Protocol">BSP</abbr> server.
+You can check a specification of BSP <a href="https://github.com/scalacenter/bsp">here</a>.

 The following options are supported: